Internships

 What is an internship?

-• professional work experience
+• authentic professional environment

 • gain skills and knowledge in a field you are interested in pursuing

-• helps to guide your career goals
+• helps to inform career goals

-• build your resume
+• resume builder

 Planning for your internship should begin the semester prior to the expected start date.
 You should speak with your counselor and Career Specialist if you are interested in an internship.
 They can assist you with making the connections and determine if you are going to complete your internship for career exploration, career readiness or for course credit.